 Believe it or not, if you adopt a child, the related costs are eligible for a tax credit.
 The fees that can be included in the tax credit are adoption agency fees, legal and administrative expenses related to a child’s adoption and travel.

 If you moved for work or school reasons, your moving expenses are deductible.
 Transportation costs, storage fees, travel costs, temporary living expenses, lease cancellation fees, costs to update legal document addresses (such as a driver’s license) and costs related to selling and buying homes are all deductible.

-The Canadian tax system encourages individuals to make charitable donations by offering a generous tax credit.
-Be sure to get the official charitable donations receipt from the organization you donate to for your taxes.
+The Canadian tax system encourages individuals to make charitable donations by offering a tax credit.
+Be sure to get the official charitable donation receipt from the organization you donate to.
 Most charitable organizations will give you the official receipt as soon as you donate.
-Lastly, if it is your first time making and claiming a donation, you are eligible for a super credit.
-If you have some extra money at the end of a tax year, consider making a donation for the big tax credit and the pleasurable feeling of contributing to a good cause!

 Understanding the tax credits available to you and the documentation you need can save you lots of money in taxes.
 If you are confused or want to learn more about the Canadian tax system, a good starting point is the General Income Tax and Benefit Guide that the CRA prepares every year.
 This guide breaks down complicated tax jargon into simpler terms that the average Canadian can understand.